CompAndSave/hugo-decap-cas/content/posts/how-to-fix-hp-printer-offline-on-windows-and-mac.md

 Outdated or corrupted printer drivers can interfere with communication between your device and printer, causing it to go offline.

+## How To Fix HP Printer Offline Problem: Initial Checks

+Now that we know some common reasons “Why is my HP printer offline?”
+Let's look at some easy checks you can do to fix it.
+Printers can go offline for different reasons, from minor issues to bigger ones.
+So before trying to fix a complex problem, start by doing these simple checks:

+### 1. Check for Error Messages and Blinking Lights

+Look for error messages or blinking lights indicating problems like low ink, paper jams, Wi-Fi, etc. See the sample picture below for HP Deskjet 2700 series, 2600 series, 3700 series, and 4100 series printers.

 [](https://www.compandsave.com/how-to-disable-hp-cartridge-protection/)